 Nimbo > Knowledgebase > Getting started > Page options

-As soon as you go into Pages in the control menu, you'll see a list of your website's pages, each with a gear icon ( ) to the right of it.
+As soon as you go into Pages in the left menu, you'll see a list of your website's pages, each with a gear icon ( ) to the right of it.
 Clicking that icon gives you access to a wide range of options that only apply to that specific page.

 When you first create a new page, it will be set to unpublished, which means only you can see it.
-In the control menu's list of pages, you can easily tell which ones are unpublished by the eye icon ( ).
+In the left menu's list of pages, you can easily tell which ones are unpublished by the eye icon ( ).
 When you're ready, click the publish toggle to allow people to visit the page on your website.
 You can toggle the published status of any page except the home page, which is always published.

 Show link in main menu